Charles Beem, Dennis Moore

 Chapter three examines Robert Dudley, Earl of Leicester and his ‘talents at self-promotion’ (p.
 85).
 Jacqueline Vanhoutte is particularly interested in Leicester’s ‘strategic mode of patronage’ (p.
 86) and how Itinerarium ad Windsor legitimises his position at the court and as a favourite of the queen.
 In providing a short biography of Leicester, Vanhoutte highlights the ambitions and strategies of a powerful family: the Dudleys who had constantly fought for royal favour and had been attracted to power.
 Vanhoutte also explains the context in which this document was written – the fear of a foreign marriage for Elizabeth and the rise of a feeling of nationalism and Protestantism ‘were often allied in pro-Leicestrain works’ (p.
 91).
 In all, this chapter highlights how Itinerarium ad Windsor depicted a flattering portrait of Leicester (p.
 99).

 Chapter four focuses on the relationship of William Fleetwood and Thomas Sackville, Lord Buckhurst.
 Rivkah Zim reveals important life events of Thomas Sackville and how he defended in a play entitled Gorboduc ‘the authority of parliament’ in case of ‘the death of the last of royal dynasty’ (p.
 109).
 Zim explains that the queen chose to ignore the message conveyed in this play as it was ‘first and foremost a pleasant fiction’ (p.
 110).
 The main goal of this chapter is to show that Itinerarium ad Windsor was written in a more complicated context in which the succession issue was predominant (p.
 113).
-Zim also is interested in insisting on the role of gender in Itinerarium ad Windsor and how queenship affected the characters, and more particularly Buckhurst (p.
+Zim also insists on the role of gender in Itinerarium ad Windsor and how queenship affected the characters, and more particularly Buckhurst (p.
 118–20).
 The first three chapters dealt with the lives of the three protagonists who were mentioned in Itinerarium ad Windsor and, as Rivkah Zim correctly points out, they were very much aware that ‘an English queen regnant was already a successful, everyday political reality’ (p.
 120).

 The subsequent section of The Name of a Queen aims to contextualise the source.
 The fifth chapter focuses on Fleetwood’s interest in history and how it influenced Itinerarium ad Windsor.
 James D. Alsop who has already worked on William Fleetwood, shows the connections between Fleetwood and Elizabethan historical scholars (p.
 134 and p.
 145).(1) Though this chapter can be seen at first sight as confusing in mentioning the different people who influenced Fleetwood’s career , the author manages to shrewdly explain the academic background of Fleetwood in order to highlight his reputation as a historian as much as an antiquarian.
 In this chapter, I found particularly intriguing the mention of Fleetwood using Bodin’s Methodus in his comprehension and defence of British history (p.
 135–6).
-Alsop manages to reveal Fleetwood’s abilities to engage with the historiography of his time and to portray a man who was fascinated with ‘archival study’ (p.
+Alsop manages to reveal Fleetwood’s ability to engage with the historiography of his time and to portray a man who was fascinated with ‘archival study’ (p.
 140).
 Alsop also demonstrates how Fleetwood’s historical skills helped him to defend the ‘best right to the Crown’ (p.
 144).
 Undoubtedly, this chapter encapsulates Fleetwood’s various qualities and skills as well as his important role during Elizabeth’s reign.

-This chapter this represents a transition between the defence of Elizabeth’s legitimacy as king and queen of England and her sister’s rehabilitation as a fair ruler.
+This chapter represents a transition between the defence of Elizabeth’s legitimacy as king and queen of England and her sister’s rehabilitation as a fair ruler.
 The last chapter, chapter seven, focuses on how Itinerarium ad Windsor finally defended Mary’s queenship as much as Elizabeth’s.
 In this chapter, Sarah Duncan engages with the historiography that has depicted Mary as a Catholic failure who burnt her Protestant subjects and who could not rule over England successfully (p.
 175).
 She then explains that more recent scholars have attempted to re-evaluate and rehabilitate Mary’s reputation as a good queen.
-In her chapter, Duncan is interested in making a claim that in defending queenship Itinerarium ultimately gave another perspective of Mary’s reign.
+In her chapter, Duncan is interested in making a claim that in defending queenship, Itinerarium ultimately gave another perspective of Mary’s reign.
 Fleetwood depicted in his work a queen who was concerned by her realm’s welfare (p.
 185).
 Beyond religious confession, Fleetwood’s goal was to defend ‘a model for regnant queenship’ through Mary and Elizabeth (p.
 185).
 In demonstrating the image of a ‘good’ Mary in Fleetwood’s Itinerarium, Duncan argues that though we are not sure of how the text circulated and its authenticity, it still revealed the influence of Mary in Elizabeth’s queenship.

-With these fascinating essays and the printing of such an interesting source, the authors manage to rethink the term of queenship as well as highlighting the role of Thomas Fleetwood in Elizabethan politics and social life.
+With these fascinating essays and the printing of such an interesting source, the authors manage to rethink the term queenship as well as highlighting the role of Thomas Fleetwood in Elizabethan politics and social life.
 Whether the dialogue happened or not is not the issue.
 Itinerarium ad Windsor embodies the questions and issues posed by the term queenship for England and how it had an impact on people’s understanding of rulership.
 Though the source studied was directed to England I think that it would have been interesting to add a chapter on Mary Queen of Scots and the impact of such a text on her representation as a Catholic queen who embodied an important threat to Elizabeth.
 The strength of The Name of a Queen: William Fleetwood’s Itinerarium ad Windsor, in my opinion, is that it highlights and encapsulates the concerns and hopes that represented the power of a queen during the early modern period.

 - James D. Alsop, ‘William Fleetwood and Elizabethan historical scholarship’, Sixteenth Century Journal, 25 (1994), 155–76.Back to (1)